Canada Goose Holdings Inc (GOOS) Stock: Evaluating the Market Performance - News Heater

 GOOS’s Market Performance

-Canada Goose Holdings Inc (GOOS) has experienced a -3.36% fall in stock performance for the past week, with a -11.99% drop in the past month, and a -29.68% drop in the past quarter.
-The volatility ratio for the week is 3.64%, and the volatility levels for the past 30 days are at 4.39% for GOOS.
-The simple moving average for the past 20 days is -0.50% for GOOS’s stock, with a -35.43% simple moving average for the past 200 days.
+Canada Goose Holdings Inc (GOOS) has experienced a 4.80% rise in stock performance for the past week, with a -0.45% drop in the past month, and a -29.45% drop in the past quarter.
+The volatility ratio for the week is 2.84%, and the volatility levels for the past 30 days are at 4.18% for GOOS.
+The simple moving average for the past 20 days is 5.67% for GOOS’s stock, with a -31.61% simple moving average for the past 200 days.

 Analysts’ Opinion of GOOS